joabnd7/Share-from-Py2-to-Py3-/README.md

 to get things installed and running in Ubuntu under Windows.
 Start the REDIs server with:
 in Ubuntu at the command line:
-' sudo service redis-server start'
+''' sudo service redis-server start '''

 STEP 1: